emmanueltouzery/prelude-ts/README.md

 (compared to the default es5 settings it only adds 'es2015.iterable')

-### Using in nodejs

-Just add the dependency in your `package.json` and start using it (like `import { Vector } from "prelude.ts";`).
-Everything should work, including type-checking.
-Prelude.ts also provides pretty-printing in the node REPL.

 You shouldn't have an issue to import prelude.ts in your application, but if you use modules it gets a little more complicated; One solution if you use them is to create an `imports.d.ts` file with the following contents: